data-science-infinity/data-science-infinity.github.io/_posts/2021-11-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ---

 Let's import the Advertising data and take a look.
-On the output below we can see that we have 3 predictors TV, radio, newspaper (the columns showing the amount of money spent on ads for those respective categories in $1000.
-The response variable is sales again in $1000.
-For example, the values 10.4 in the second row of the sales' column is equivalent to $10,400 sales.
-The sample size is 200, it's the data from two hundred cities.
+On the output below we can see that we have 3 predictors TV, radio, newspaper.
+The corresponding columns showing the amount of money spent on ads for each advertising type.
+The response variable is sales.
+All values are in $1000, for example, the values 10.4 in the second row of the sales' column is equivalent to $10,400 sales.
+The sample size is 200, it's the data collected from two hundred cities.
 ```R
 Advertising <- read.csv("Advertising.csv", head=TRUE)
 head(Advertising)